justinc97/SO_beams/README.md

 * `Beam_Profiles`: Mask CMB maps to square region to add source, convolve with Gaussian beam and add noise
 * `utils`: Utilities file with extra functions used throughout along with a nice map cutout plot method

+##
+All Code written by Justin Clancy please use appropriately and with permission :)